sangkips/myshop/README.md

 # myshop
-Myshop is a django based ecommerce pltform
+Myshop is a django based ecommerce platform